 The church rests on apostolic and prophetic teaching with Christ as the cornerstone, guaranteeing resilience against hostility.
 This construction assigns ownership to God and secures growth even when powers oppose it.
 Endurance flows from divine building, not human preservation, calling confident fidelity rather than fear.

-3. Church as the kingdom's face and witness:
+3. Church as the Kingdom's face and witness:

-The local church must visibly embody Jesus so that others see the kingdom at work in common life.
+The local church must visibly embody Jesus so that others see the Kingdom at work in common life.
 An authentic witness combines speech and service, showing how grace shapes ordinary relationships and structures.
 When churches scrub their faces—facing reform and humility—they become truer mirrors of Christ to their neighbourhoods.

-4. Ordinary people plant kingdom outposts:
+4. Ordinary people plant Kingdom outposts:

 Small acts of faithfulness plant durable outposts where heaven meets earth: generosity, presence, caregiving, and testimony.
 Historical examples show that non-celebrities bearing witness often catalyse wider renewal and social care.
 Kingdom expansion depends on ordinary courage sustained over time, not on exceptional platforms.